1on1pt/School_District_Analysis/README.md

 ## Results
 ### 1. How is the district summary affected?

 * The total number of students in the district summary was the most significant change when comparing the original summary (39,170 students) with the revised summary (38,709 students) for an overall difference of 461 less students in the revised summary.
+Slight decreases in average math score, % passing math, % passing reading, and % overall passing is demonstrated.

 **Original Summary**